-1 How would you like your school grounds to look? -Design what you would like your school grounds to ideally look like -This can include items such as flower beds, edible playgrounds, biodiversity plots, a nature trail, a sensory garden etc. Pens, pencils, paper, crayons Between 1 and 2 hours Art - range of materials SMSC - spiritual 2 Camera trap practical -Learning how to set up a camera trap and how they work -Identifying a location in the school grounds to set one up - Collect the trap 2-3 weeks later and look at the footage (in an assembly perhaps) How to use a camera trap The Wildlife Trusts We will provide the camera traps -Initial session will be approximately an hour - Collecting trap and sorting through footage - 1 hour Maths - statistics Computing - use technology to purposefully create, organise, store, manipulate and retrieve data 3 Habitat building Creating habitats in school grounds such as hedgehog houses, bug hotels etc Wildlife Gardening Leicestershire and Rutland Wildlife Trust (Irwt.org.uk) -Wood, cardboard, Up to 2 hours Sciences - animals including humans (habitats - Y1/2/4/6) 4 Wildlife and plant survey Creating a plot/quadrant and recording the plant species in the area, type, age, height if a tree Measuring tape Recording the Wildlife of Leicestershire and Rutland NatureSpot Approximately an hour Maths - statistics Science - working scientifically 5 Rain gauges Creating a rain gauge or rainfall garden and setting them up in the grounds Making a Rain Gauge (communityplaythings.com) create-a-bottle-planter.pdf Up to 2 hours Maths - statistics Geography - fieldwork
+1 How would you like your school grounds to look? -Design what you would like your school grounds to ideally look like -This can include items such as flower beds, edible playgrounds, biodiversity plots, a nature trail, a sensory garden etc. Pens, pencils, paper, crayons Between 1 and 2 hours Art - range of materials SMSC - spiritual 2 Camera trap practical -Learning how to set up a camera trap and how they work -Identifying a location in the school grounds to set one up - Collect the trap 2-3 weeks later and look at the footage (in an assembly perhaps) How to use a camera trap The Wildlife Trusts We will provide the camera traps -Initial session will be approximately an hour - Collecting trap and sorting through footage - 1 hour Maths - statistics Computing - use technology to purposefully create, organise, store, manipulate and retrieve data 3 Habitat building Creating habitats in school grounds such as hedgehog houses, bug hotels etc Wildlife Gardening Leicestershire and Rutland Wildlife Trust (Irwt.org.uk) Homes for Nature Free Teaching Resources to Download - The RSPB make-your-own-bug-house .pdf (stwater.co.uk) -Wood, cardboard, Up to 2 hours Sciences - biology - animals 4 Wildlife and plant survey Creating a plot/quadrat and recording the plant species in the area, type, age, height if a tree Measuring tape, pens, paper Recording wildlife (NatureSpot) Approximately an hour Maths - statistics Science - working scientifically

-6 Tree planting Tree planting practical Green space ^ Up to 2 hours Science - living

-In the school grounds or Seeds things and their

-could be done elsewhere if Spades, trowel habitats (Y1/2 -
+5 Rain gauges Creating a rain gauge or rainfall garden and setting them up in the grounds Making a Rain Gauge (communityplaythings.com) create-a-bottle-planter.pdf Up to 2 hours Maths - statistics Geography - fieldwork 6 Tree planting Tree planting practical In the school grounds or could be done elsewhere if this isn't feasible Green space Seeds Spades, trowel Up to 2 hours Science - living things and their habitats (Y1/2 - identification of trees; Y4 - human impact) Geography - human impact

-this isn't feasible identification of

-trees; Y4 - human

-impact)

-7// Geography - human

-impact